China, People's Republic of

 Research and development (R&D) expense

-From 1 January 2018 to 31 December 2020, for R&D expenses incurred for new technology, new products, or new craftsmanship, an extra 75% in addition to the actual expenses incurred are also tax-deductible as an incentive.
+From 1 January 2018 to 31 December 2023, for R&D expenses incurred for new technology, new products, or new craftsmanship, an extra 75% in addition to the actual expenses incurred are also tax-deductible as an incentive; for R&D expenses that have formed intangible assets, the tax amortisation shall be based on 175% of the cost of the intangible assets.

 Asset loss (including bad debt loss) may be deductible in the tax year during which such loss is incurred, provided that supporting documents are maintained for inspection by the in-charge tax bureau.